Credit Card Churning Strategy for Beginners: Your First Year Plan

 Get started freeMore from the blog

-Best Award Travel Newsletters and Alert Services Compared (2026)
+Best Award Travel Alert Services & Deal Newsletters (2026 Comparison)

-Best Marriott Certificate Redemptions Right Now (March 2026)
+Best Marriott Free Night Certificate Redemptions (Updated Weekly)

-We analyzed 6,000+ award nights across 59 Marriott properties to find the highest-value uses of your 35K, 50K, and 85K free night certificates — including top-off sweet spots worth up to 7.8 cents per point.
+Data from 6,000+ award nights across 59 properties: the highest-value uses of your 35K, 50K, and 85K Marriott free night certificates right now.
+Includes top-off sweet spots worth up to 7.8 cpp.